Rhode Island School for the Deaf: Founding

-The school was founded on the initiative of the parents of Jeanie Lippitt, who became deaf due to scarlet fever when she was four years old in 1856.
-Her mother, Mary Ann Lippitt, taught Jeanie to communicate through lip reading and speaking.
+The school was founded through the initiative of the parents of Jeanie Lippitt, who became deaf at the age of four in 1856 due to scarlet fever.
+Her mother, Mary Ann Lippitt, taught her to communicate through lip reading and speech.

-Jeanie's father, Henry Lippitt, became governor of Rhode Island in 1875.
-During these years, Jeanie visited the Rhode Island State house to convince members of the General Assembly to establish a school for deaf children.
-Henry's political endorsements allowed Jeanie's wishes to come true in 1877 when the General Assembly passed a bill to found a deaf school.
-The Rhode Island School for the Deaf is still functioning today in 2018.
+Jeanie’s father, Henry Lippitt, later became Governor of Rhode Island in 1875.
+During his time in office, Jeanie frequently visited the Rhode Island State House to advocate before members of the General Assembly for the establishment of a school for deaf children.
+With the support of her father’s political influence, her efforts were successful, and in 1877 the General Assembly passed legislation establishing a state school for the deaf.

+The Rhode Island School for the Deaf continues to operate today.

 Post-founding

-Circa 1966 John F. Fogarty, a member of the Legislature of Rhode Island, got into a conflict with Governor of Rhode Island John Chafee after Fogarty accused the school of being poorly run.
-The State Board of Education hired three outside consultants and they wrote a report criticizing the management of the school, asking for it to be restructured.
-It specifically criticized how there were no refurbishments since 1935 and it also criticized the dormitories though the report was not sure whether the dormitories should be abolished.
+Circa 1966, John F. Fogarty, a member of the Rhode Island General Assembly, became involved in a conflict with Governor John Chafee after Fogarty criticized the school’s administration as poorly managed.
+In response, the State Board of Education commissioned three outside consultants to evaluate the institution.
+Their report criticized the school’s management and called for restructuring.
+It also noted that no major refurbishments had been undertaken since 1935 and raised concerns about the condition of the dormitories, though it stopped short of recommending their removal.